raphCode/master-thesis-muzero/theory.typ

 ===== !SP

 !Bi is best introduced with a !sp !g, as it makes the !g analysis straightforward.
-Consider for example this !g in !exf, as shown in @fig_bi_sp:
+Consider for example this !g in !exf, as shown in @fig-bi_sp:

 #[